mhoc/restful/README.md

 The second best way is to leverage the hierarchy intrinsic to DNS; `mycompany.com` hosts your website on `mycompany.com` and API on `api.mycompany.com`, while the staging environment lives on `staging.mycompany.com` and `api.staging.mycompany.com`.

-These two methods are preferrable to a system that looks like e.g. `api.mycompany.com` and `api-staging.mycompany.com`.

 ## Versioning

 Its become something of a meme in the industry that every new API you write should start with `/v1`.

 My take is: Don't do this.
-URLs are hierarchical, and prefixing the entire API with a `/v1` communicates that, when a `/v2` happens (put another way: when you have to break an API), every API will be replaced.
-The far more common situation arises when you have to break a single API; and you don't want an API surface that looks like:
+URLs are hierarchical, and prefixing the entire API with a `/v1` communicates that, when a `/v2` happens every API will be replaced.
+The issue is, we don't usually break an entire API all at once; we break and are forced to version individual endpoints.
+You don't want an API surface that looks like:

 - `GET /v1/users`
 - `GET /v2/users/123/roles`

-Put another way: "If you're listing users, go ahead and use the v1 endpoint, but if you're getting a user's roles use the v2 endpoint".
-That's weird.
+This communicates to your users that they should use the v1 endpoint to list users, but the v2 endpoint to list a user's roles.
+Its weird.
+Its doesn't read well.

-The only situation where putting the API version in the URL makes sense is when writing an RPC style API.
+One situation where putting the API version in the URL can make sense is when writing an RPC-style API.
 For example: `POST /list_users/v2` is a totally reasonable path.
 But, this document covers restful APIs, not RPC-style APIs, and thus I would assert that a version number should not appear in the path of your API.

 Instead, consider implementing versioning as an HTTP header.
-Something simple like requiring a `X-VERSION: 1` header makes sense, or assuming `X-VERSION: 1` when a version header is not provided.
+Something simple like requiring a `X-VERSION: 1` header can make sense, or assuming `X-VERSION: 1` when a version header is not provided.
 Some popular APIs implement this as a date field, so the server can deduce which version of the API to serve based upon the date the client was written; e.g. `X-VERSION: 2024-04-04` may return the "v1" API, but `X-VERSION: 2024-05-05` may return the "v2" API.

 ## Methods and Meanings